Etching process printmaking – Step by Step

 4- Engraving a plate

-After transferring line drawing on a plate, the artist scratches off the ground with a pointed etching needle, revealing the plate underneath.
+After transferring a line drawing on a plate, the artist scratches off the ground with a pointed etching needle, revealing the plate underneath.

 5- Acid’s etching